Bradfield/algos/trees/priority-queues-with-binary-heaps.md

 the lowest priority items are at the back.
 Thus when you enqueue an item on a priority queue, the new item may move all the way to the front.
-We will see that the priority queue is a useful data structure for some of the graph algorithms we will study in the next chapter.
+We will see that the priority queue is a useful data structure for some of the graph algorithms we will study in the next section.

 You can probably think of a couple of easy ways to implement a priority queue using sorting functions and lists.
 However, inserting into a list